acdc-digital/acdc-digital/README.md

 <h4>👋    Hi, I am the founder of: @acdc-digital</h4>

-ACDC.digital is a start-up primarily focused on using data to improve patient relations between the Public and Private citizen classes.
+ACDC.digital is a start-up primarily focused on using data to improve patient relations between the Public and Private citizen classes within North-America.
 As Healthare continues to lag in development behind the privare sectors, our aim is to develop private/ secure/ and innovative applications which can increase the speed of attaining important medical information, as well as increase levels of understanding surrounding:

 1. Diagnosis
 2. Translation to Generic medical terms